 If you take the time to search the Air France portal, you can easily find numerous redemption opportunities just like these.
 That’s why I almost always transfer my Chase points to the Air France / Flying Blue program for flights to Europe, although I also use other transfer partners like United MileagePlus and Southwest Rapid Rewards.

 Does Chase’s 5/24 rule apply to the Ink Business Preferred?

 One interesting detail to note about the Ink Business Preferred is how Chase treats this card in relation to its infamous 5/24 rule.
 While personal credit cards all count toward the rule, many business credit cards from Chase don’t count against you when you apply for a new Chase credit card.

 You do have to be compliant with the Chase 5/24 rule to be eligible for the Ink Business Preferred, meaning you have to have less than five new cards in the last 24 months to be considered.
 However, your Ink Business Preferred application won’t count against you when you apply for other Chase credit cards.

 The bottom line

 If you’re on the hunt for a business credit card for travel that offers a huge sign-up bonus, the Ink Business Preferred should be at the top of your list.
-Not only is the card’s welcome bonus worth $1,250 in travel booked through Chase Ultimate Rewards, but you can also transfer your points to popular airline and hotel partners at a 1:1 ratio and get outsized value that way, too.
+Not only is the card’s welcome bonus worth $1,250 in travel booked through Chase Ultimate Rewards, but you can also transfer your points to popular airline and hotel partners at a 1:1 ratio and get an outsized value that way, too.

-With a huge sign-up bonus, flexible rewards and numerous cardholder perks and features, the Ink Business Preferred Card is worth it.
+With a huge sign-up bonus, flexible rewards and numerous cardholder perks and features, the Ink Business Preferred Card is certainly worth it.